America's Sweethearts: Cast

+Production

-Robert Downey Jr was originally cast as Eddie but was replaced in December 2000 due to his drug related arrest the month prior.
+Robert Downey Jr. was originally cast as Eddie, but was replaced in December 2000 due to his drug related arrest the month prior.

 Release

 Box office

 America's Sweethearts opened on July 20, 2001, and earned $30,181,877 in its opening weekend, ranking second behind Jurassic Park III ($50,771,645).
 By the end of its run, the film had grossed $93,607,673 in the domestic box office and $44,583,755 overseas for a worldwide total of $138,191,428.
 Based on a $46 million budget, the film was a box office success.
 Filming took place at Lake Las Vegas.

 Critical response

 Despite being a box office success, America's Sweethearts holds a 33% approval rating at Rotten Tomatoes from 147 critics.
 The site's consensus states: "Despite its famous cast, the movie lacks sympathetic characters and is only funny in spurts."
 On Metacritic, the film holds a 44 out of 100 ratings based on 32 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 Gustavo Arellano in his writing ¡Ask a Mexican! identified Azaria's character Hector as an example of the Latin lover stereotype.